-The CEO reviews base salaries and prior year performance and accomplishments for the other NEOs and recommends a base salary for the coming year for each.
+The CEO reviews base salaries and prior year performance and accomplishments for the other NEOs (excluding Mr. Koraleski) and recommends a base salary for the coming year for each.
 The Committee considers and evaluates these base salary recommendations.
-The Committee primarily considers: (i) the executive's position and responsibility in the organization, (ii) the executive's experience and expertise, (iii) Company performance, (iv) individual accomplishments and job performance (as described above for our NEOs for 2014), (v) Peer Group pay data, (vi) internal benchmarking relative to the Company's pay structure, and (vii) current salary.
+The Committee primarily considers: (i) the executive's position and responsibility in the organization, (ii) the executive's experience and expertise, (iii) Company performance, (iv) individual accomplishments and job performance during the year, (v) Peer Group pay data, (vi) internal benchmarking relative to the Company's pay structure, and (vii) current salary.
 In making salary recommendations to the Board of Directors, the Committee exercises subjective judgment in evaluating each factor and applies no specific weights to the above factors.
 The Committee alone, with input from its compensation consultant and the Board's review of CEO performance, assesses and determines the base salary of the CEO for subsequent Board approval.
+For 2015, the Committee, along with Board and compensation committee consultant input, determined Mr. Koraleski's annual base salary, which was paid for only nine months of the year prior to his retirement.